jan-van-bergen/GPU-Raytracer/README.md

 Various forms of importance sampling were implemented.
 The BRDF for Diffuse materials is importance sampled using a cosine weighted distribution.
 The BRDF for Glossy materials is importance sampled using the technique described in Walter et al. 2007.
-Next Event estimtation is used by Diffuse and Glossy materials (for Dielectris it doesn't really make sense to do this).
+Next Event estimtation is used by Diffuse and Glossy materials.
 Multiple Importance Sampling is used by Diffuse and Glossy materials.

 ### Microfacet Materials